15 Days Everest Gokyo Valley Trekking

 • AccommodationLodge accommodation with attach bathroom

-A good day’s morning walk awaits us which are followed up with a gradual wide trail that is persistent for much of the first half.
-The walk is worth as we get overlooking magnificent view of Everest, Nuptse, Lhotse, Amadablam, Thamserku and Kwangde-Ri peaks.
+A good day’s morning walk awaits us, which is followed up with a gradual, wide trail that is persistent for much of the first half.
+The walk is worth it as we get a magnificent view of Everest, Nuptse, Lhotse, Amadablam, Thamserku, and Kwangde-Ri peaks.

-From Kyanjinma the route leads us to the steep climb towards the Mong Hill.
-This place is known for scenic spots with few Tea-House and Lodges with front facing view of peaks.
-Later we make a downhill descent to the Phorse-Tenga near Dudh Koshi River within forested area a peaceful spot with nice houses serving as good lodge on route to Gokyo Lake.
+From Kyanjinma, the route leads us to the steep climb towards Mong Hill.
+This place is known for scenic spots, with a few teahouses and lodges with front-facing views of peaks.
+Later, we make a downhill descent to the Phorse-Tenga near Dudh Koshi River within a forested area, a peaceful spot with nice houses serving as good lodges on route to Gokyo Lake.

-After possible lunch stop climb into cool shade of alpine forest within a gorge then walk further to reach a nice place at Dole for an overnight stop.
+After a possible lunch stop, climb into the cool shade of alpine forest within a gorge, then walk further to reach a nice place at Dole for an overnight stop.

 • AccommodationLodge accommodation with attach bathroom